 The heavy bottom sits very well on counters and prevents it from sliding around while people are using their hands to incorporate ingredients with ease.

 Can You Use a Food Processor as a Blender?

-Start by processing vegetables into thin slices before adding any other ingredients (i.e., ice) because shoving poorly processed fruits or veggie chunks through a blade will simply result in them being pulverized; don’t put anything frozen directly into the machine unless you want an icy drink!
+Start by processing vegetables into thin slices before adding any other ingredients (i.e., ice) because shoving poorly processed fruits or veggie chunks through a blade will pulverize them; don’t put anything frozen directly into the machine unless you want an icy drink!

-Instead finely chopping first then running them on low speed until all is chopped up enough for blending without turning completely liquidy
+Instead finely chop first and then run them on low speed until all is chopped up enough for blending without turning completely liquidy.

 All this being said, it does depend on which food processor you have – not all of them are the same size and shape.
-The ones’ that have multiple attachments will work better than others because they can do more things like blending or making doughs for baking purposes.
+The ones with multiple attachments will work better than others because they can do more things like blending or making doughs for baking purposes.

 How to Make Smoothies in a Food Processor?